kenleyclermont/kenleyclermont/README.md

 ### 👋 Hi there, I'm Ken!

-I am a software engineer, introverted artist and book enthusiast.
-Currently, I am the leading software engineer for the [huntscript](https://github.com/huntscript/) initiative.
+I am a software engineer, introverted artist, and book enthusiast.
+Currently, I am leading the software engineering efforts for the [huntscript](https://github.com/huntscript/) initiative.

-- 🔭 I’m currently working on software application projects using Android Studio and Visual Studio.
+- 🔭 I’m working on software application projects using Android Studio and Visual Studio.
-- 🌱 I’m in the process of perfectioning my software engineering skills.
+- 🌱 I’m improving my software engineering skills through MIT OpenCourseWare: [MIT OpenCourseWare](https://ocw.mit.edu/).
-- 👯 I’m enthusiastic about collaborating on exciting Mobile Application projects.
+- 👯 I’m enthusiastic about collaborating on exciting mobile application projects.
-- 💬 Ask me anything about programming.
+- 💬 Feel free to ask me anything about programming.
 - 📫 Reach me at: [kenleyclermont5@gmail.com](mailto:kenleyclermont5@gmail.com)
-- ⚡ Fun fact: I never really enjoyed programming until I discovered the incredible things I can build with it.
+- ⚡ Fun fact: I never truly enjoyed programming until I discovered the incredible things I can build with it.
 Now, I'm hooked on turning ideas into reality through code!

 <!--
 **kenleyclermont/kenleyclermont** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.